evanknapke/evanknapke.github.io/pages/resume.md

 ### Landscaper, May 2018 - August 2020
 #### LML Estate Management, Fort Wayne, IN
 - Lead landscaping crews at high-end Fort Wayne properties
+- Skilled in running heavy machinery: skid loaders, excavators
+- Discussed with and worked with clients to adhere to their wants and needs
+- Mowed, trimmed, planted, and other various grounds maintenance

 ### Automotive Mechanic, February 2016 - August 2017
 #### Meyer Auto Sales Inc., Monroeville, IN
+- Performed oil changes, tire changes, and other routine maintenance needs
 - Ran tests, diagnosed issues, and fixed customer vehicles
+- Repaired and replaced faulty or broken parts on customer vehicles
+- Answered the phone when need and provided customer service